yay135/gene_connectivity/readme.md

 Due to the immense connections and edges in a gene map (graph), the requirements to train a GCN or PNA to map 20000 genes are high.
 You must have at least 100GB free disk space, at least 64GB usable RAM size, and a 4-core CPU with AVX support.
 A CUDA 11.6 compatible NVIDIA GPU with 48 GB or more VRAM.
 (If you are not able to meet the hardware requirements consider configure a cpu-only environment using the 3.4.2 instructions bellow)
-Ubuntu 16.04+

 ### 3.2 Install the Required Software
+The following softwares are required if you wish to use GPU:
+Ubuntu 20.04+
 bash @ lastest
 wget @ lastest
 Anaconda @ 23.5.2
-NVIDIA GPU driver for Linux 510.47.03  (required if you wish to use GPU)
+NVIDIA GPU driver for Linux 510.47.03
+CUDA 11.6

-CUDA 11.6 (required if you wish to use GPU)
+The following softwares are required if you to use cpu only:
+Ubuntu 20.04+
+bash @ lastest
+wget @ lastest
+Anaconda @ 23.5.2

 The rest of the softwares such as pytorch are configured automatically using conda or pip.